Align the Fibers : Indigo

 Project Indigo:

 We are currently focused on the textile dye Indigo, which is the “original blue jean dye”.
 There are 50 different species of this plant that are historically and currently grown around the world.
 We are currently focused on the textile dye Indigo, which is the “original blue jean dye”.
-Shifting to American-grown indigo products, the industrial market can slowly be transitioned to more safe and sustainable production, while supporting a new generation of farmers and processors in the Low Country and hopefully throughout the U.S.A.!
+Shifting to American-grown indigo products, the industrial market can slowly be transitioned to more safe and sustainable production, while supporting a new generation of farmers and processors in the Low Country.

 December, 2024